JJ-JianJiao/QAEngineerChallenge/CSharpChallenges/README.md

 ### C# Challenge

-1.clone the whole project into you machine
+1.clone the whole project to you machine

 2.go to QAEngineerChallenge/CSharpChallenges/FindFewestRepeatedNum/